memoize-immutable/memoize-immutable/README.md

 An efficient memoizer for functions that only receive immutable arguments.
 Ideal for Redux and similar environments.

+Dependency free!
+But requires global `WeakMap` and `Map` constructors.

 ## How is it different from other memoizers?

 In order to index cached results, most memoizers serialize arguments using `JSON.stringify` or similar methods.